DanielWorld/curl-generator/README.md

 </pre>

 ## License
-curl-interceptor is licensed under the Apache License, Version 2.0.
+CurlGenerator is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE.txt) for full license text.

 ```